Fer3D/gmod-lua-performance-espanol/README.md

 # Operador ternario vs if

-TL;DR: Toman la misma cantidad de tiempo.
+Resumen: Toman la misma cantidad de tiempo.
 La diferencia fluctúa aleatoriamente con variaciones mínimas en cada prueba.

 Pruebas realizadas:
 `a = t and 7 or 1` vs `a=1 if t then a=7 end`